 Dapr uses a modular design where functionality is delivered as a component.
 Each component has an interface definition.
 All of the components are pluggable so that you can swap out one component with the same interface for another.
-The components contrib repo is where you can contribute implementations for the component interfaces and extends Dapr’s capabilities.
+The components contrib repository is where you can contribute implementations for the component interfaces and extend Dapr’s capabilities.

-You can get a list of current components available in the current hosting environment using the
+You can get a list of current components available in the hosting environment using the

 dapr components CLI command.

 The following are the component types provided by Dapr:

 State store components are data stores (databases, files, memory) that store key-value pairs as part of the state management building block.

 Name resolution components are used with the service invocation building block to integrate with the hosting environment and provide service-to-service discovery.
 For example, the Kubernetes name resolution component integrates with the Kubernetes DNS service, self-hosted uses mDNS and clusters of VMs can use the Consul name resolution component.

 Pub/sub broker components are message brokers that can pass messages to/from services as part of the publish & subscribe building block.